-the air at supersonic speed.
-The Ark itself formed, and still forms, a central part of the Ethiopian liturgy, and the chariot remained in Aksum.
+The symbolic centerpiece of Ethiopian identity was nothing less than the ark of the covenant, which the Kebra Nagast reported to have been removed from Jerusalem in the days of Solomon by means of a magic chariot that flew through the air at supersonic speed.
+The ark itself formed, and still forms, a central part of the Ethiopian liturgy, and the chariot remained in Aksum.
 But in the final pages of the Kebra Nagast, Gregory Thaumaturgus, who functions as an interlocutor with the Ethiopian bishops, addresses apocalyptic matters.
-For it was said that the Ark would be returned to Jerusalem when Christ reappeared there, and every Ethiopian Christian knew that the psalmist had foretold, in Psalm 68:31, 'Ethiopia shall stretch out her hands unto God.'
+For it was said that the ark would be returned to Jerusalem when Christ reappeared there, and every Ethiopian Christian knew that the psalmist had foretold, in Psalm 68:31, "Ethiopia shall stretch out her hands unto God."

 In this context, two of the last chapters of the Kebra Nagast (113 and 116) consider the prospects of two holy objects at the time of Christ's return and the dissolution of the earthly empire.
-One of these objects is something called the 'subduer of the enemy of the king of Rum.'11 It is kept in Rome, that is - Constantinople, and possesses a supernatural power that evidently keeps the Persians at bay.
-It is a horse's bridle, 12 which Constantine's Helena is alleged to have had made out of the nails from the crucifixion.
+One of these objects is something called the "subduer of the enemy of the king of Rum."
+It is kept in Rome, that is - Constantinople, and possesses a supernatural power that evidently keeps the Persians at bay.
+It is a horse's bridle, which Constantine's Helena is alleged to have had made out of the nails from the crucifixion.
 She had the nails melted down and made into a mystic bridle which would be taken away from the Byzantine kings when they perverted their faith.
 The Persians would then make war on Rum.
 Marcian is named as the one who would start the perversion.
 This is clearly a reference on the part of the Ethiopian monophysite writer to the Chalcedonians in Constantinople.
-In his vaticinium ex eventu Gregory Thaumaturgus predicts that the Persian king will take away the bridle with its horse, but the horse will go into the sea and die.
-The nails on the bridle will glitter in the water until Christ comes in glory.
+In his vaticinium ex eventu Gregory Thaumaturgus predicts that the Persian king will take away the bridle with its horse, but the horse